cosma/testing-bundle/README.md

 #### Web Test Case
-Is an extension of WebTestCase,  the functional test case in Symfony2 Has  available the following methods:
+This case is an extension of WebTestCase, the functional test case in Symfony2 It has the following methods:

 * **getMockedEntityWithId** ($entityNamespaceClass, $id)
 * **getEntityWithId** ($entityNamespaceClass, $id)